 The invention of the Internet was nothing short of astonishing and we've all come to understand just how easily it can be used for both good and evil.
 But what an incredible opportunity God’s people have been given here to spread the Good News of salvation through Jesus Christ to His glory and for the encouragement of His people!

-This is my final post here at Theology for Girls and on August 1st I’ll be setting this blog to Private.
-I’ve LOVED the time sharing my heart with you these past 5 years and meeting so many wonderful new friends.
-Now it’s time to say good-bye to this blog and focus my attention elsewhere.
+This is my final post here at Theology for Girls and I’ve LOVED the time sharing my heart with you these past 5 years and meeting so many wonderful new friends.
+But it’s time to say good-bye to this blog for now and focus my attention elsewhere.

 I want to thank all of my readers and those who have encouraged me along the way.
 The camaraderie I’ve shared with fellow bloggers and the interaction with our readers has been one of the most rewarding experiences I’ve ever had.